 However, as appealing as online learning with digital devices is, most refugee camps do not have the resources to support such programmes.
 Basic access to electricity is a rare luxury in the camps, and even when access is provided, they experience regular shortages and disrupted availability.
 Digital devices such as computers, tablets or smartphones are also hard to come by in the refugee camps.
 For the children in the refugee camps, this means that most of them will be unable to access educational products online that they can use to further and supplement their studies.

-The barriers to a proper education for these child refugees remain high, and there is a need for us to source for solutions to break down these barriers, bit by bit, so that they can receive the education and opportunities that they deserve.
+The barriers to a proper education for these child refugees remain high, which makes it difficult to improve education in refugee camp.
+There is a need for us to source for solutions to break down these barriers, bit by bit, so that they can receive the education and opportunities that they deserve.
 Every child deserves a chance at making the best out of their lives, and providing them with access to a proper education is the first step to that.

 Overcoming the digital barrier

 Teachers or volunteers who wish to leverage on digital devices to teach in the refugee camps often have to bring a dozen or so devices along, ranging from mobile routers, to projectors and laptops.
 They often face problems transporting these devices to the refugee camps and back, as they are bulky and heavy.
 The paths to the refugee camp are also not the most accessible, bringing greater challenges to transporting these devices to the camps.